nosteiner/typeorm/docs/query-runner.md

 Your interaction with the database is only possible once you setup a connection.
 TypeORM's `Connection` does not setup a database connection as it might seem, instead it sets up a connection pool.
 If you are interested in a real database connection, you should use `QueryRunner`.
 Each instance of `QueryRunner` is a separate isolated database connection.
 Using query runners you can control your queries to execute using single database connection and manually control your database transaction.

 ## Creating a new queryRunner

-To create a new instance of `QueryRunner` you should first create a connection pool, in any of the ways described in the `Connection` documentation.
+To create a new instance of `QueryRunner` you should first create a connection pool, in any of the ways described on the `Connection` documentation.
 Once a connection has established, use the `createQueryRunner` function to create an isolated connection.

 `createQueryRunner` Creates a query runner used to perform queries on a single database connection.